 With the approval of the Bishop, the St. Paul's Vestry adopted the recommendation of the Search Committee and signed a Letter of Agreement with the Reverend Donna S. Mote to become our 34th rector.
 Learn more here.

 In person Holy Eucharist Rite II services are conducted each Sunday at 7:30 and 10:00 AM.
-We ask that everyone, vaccinated and unvaccinated, wear a mask in the nave before, during, and after services.
-Or, join us for a live stream of our 10:00 AM worship service on Facebook here .
+Masks are optional.
+There is both choir and congregational singing.
+You may also join us for a live stream of our 10:00 AM worship service on Facebook here.
 You can view videos of previous services here.
 We are currently offering regular organ concerts the first Thursday of each month featuring our music director and guest artists.
 To view past organ music concerts click here.
-You are also welcome to visit the church daily from 7:30 AM to dusk and the St. Paul's campus to meditate as you walk our labyrinth, rest a while on one of our benches under a shade tree, or find a moment of solace in our Memorial Garden behind the church.
+You are welcome to visit the church daily 7:30 AM to dusk and our campus to meditate as you walk the labyrinth, rest a while on one of our benches under a shade tree, or find a moment of solace in the Memorial Garden behind the church.